 \subsection{Setup}

-Before proving this reduction, we first establish a formal connection between the corruption model in the quantum and classical settings.
-Namely, if two mixed states are $\epsilon$-close, measuring them with the same POVM yields two distributions over measurement outcomes that are also $\epsilon$-close.
-This allows us to use the trace distance guarantees promised by the setup of Problem~\ref{prob:agnostic-pmix} to justify the total variation distance requirements for applying either of our robust statistics tools from Problems~\ref{prob:robust-mean} and \ref{prob:robust-density}.
-The following fact follows from the variational characterization of trace distance: \begin{lemma} Let $\rho,\pi^*\in \C^{2^n\times 2^n}$ be two density matrices, and let $p,q^*$ be the respective distributions over measurement outcomes when measuring with the POVM $\{M_x\}$.
-Then, $\tvd(p,q^*)\leq \trd(\rho,\pi^*) \;.$ \end{lemma}
+Before describing and analyzing our reduction, we first establish a formal connection between the corruption models in the quantum and classical settings.
+The following fact follows from the variational characterization of trace distance: \begin{lemma} Let $\rho,\sigma\in \C^{2^n\times 2^n}$ be two density matrices, and let $p$ and $q$ denote the corresponding distributions over measurement outcomes obtained by measuring $\rho$ and $\sigma$ with a POVM $\cM$.
+Then, $\tvd(p,q)\leq \trd(\rho,\sigma) \;$. \end{lemma}

-Finally, in order to analyze our two-round algorithm of first learning the basis and then the diagonal, we need to translate $L^2$ control of the off-diagonals in our learned basis plus total variation distance control of the diagonal to a final bound on the trace distance.
-For the former, this involves invoking and tensorizing the fidelity, for which we need the following bound. \begin{lemma} Consider the following mixed state: